PandaLinux/base-64/docs/faq.md

     We are working on the the release but at the present moment everything is unsure.
 But you can enable notifications by clicking on the `Watch` option and stay up to date.

+- Can I change the global variables provided in the `variables.sh` file?

+    As of now, you should not change any global variables as the system is highly unstable and heavily under development.
+    Anything can change at anytime.
+We are planning to improve our `install.sh` file in a way that you can change some of the variables.

+- I don't understand the commands written in the `build.sh` file.
+Where is the documentation for these commands?

+    There is no documentation as of now.
+But once we build a stable system, we'll start working on the documentation and we'll try to make it as easy as possible.

+- What kind of users are you trying to target?

+    We want to build systems for all possible kinds of users.
+We want to target everybody.
+But this repository is for people who have atleast a basic knowledge of bash.